unitaryfund/mitiq/docs/source/guide/frontends-backends.md

 # Frontends and Backends

+In short, a frontend is the tool used to write a quantum program, and a backend is the tool that executes said program.
+What follows is more detailed information as to how these concepts are handled in Mitiq.

 ## Mitiq-specific types

 There are a number of types that are specific to Mitiq, the most important being `mitiq.QPROGRAM` and `mitiq.QuantumResult`.